You got an offer at Google. Congratulations! Now it’s time to maximize your offer.

 It’s common for Google recruiters to put you at the bottom or middle of the base salary band in their initial offer.
 Base salary bands are a lot narrower than GSU bands.
 You’ll be able to achieve a base increase by negotiating, but it won’t be as big as your GSU increase.

-For L5 software engineers, the highest base salary in our dataset was $250K, and the median was $211K.
+For L5 software engineers, the highest base salary in the latest data is $260K, and the median is $227K.

 1.3.2 How does Google’s base salary work?